 "To find all these partial owners so we can pay them their fair share, we filed what is called a 'quiet title' action.
 For most of these folks, they will now receive money for something they never even knew they had.
 No one will be forced off the land."

-The businessman is trying to locate the descendants of native Kuleana farmers that were granted parts of the land between 1850 and 1855.
+The businessman is trying to locate the descendants of native Kuleana farmers who were granted parts of the land between 1850 and 1855.
 Zuckerberg wants to reach a settlement with the native Hawaiians.

-However, many believe that there will be kamaaina families forced to sell their parcels because they don't have the money for lawyers and expensive legal fees.
+However, many believe that kamaaina families will be forced to sell their parcels because they don't have the money for lawyers and expensive legal fees.

 According to local reports, the CEO of Facebook and his 700-acre compound are already creating divisions within families.
 Will Kauai be Mark Zuckerberg's Hawaiian nightmare?